ornlneutronimaging/iMars3D/docs/developer/environment.rst

 * Install ``anaconda`` via either standard ``anaconda`` or ``miniconda``.
 * Clone the repository and make a feature branch based off ``next``.
-* Create a new virtual environment with ``conda env create -f environment.yml``.
+* Create a new virtual environment with ``conda env create -f conda_development.yml``.
 * Activate the virtual environment with ``conda activate imars3d``.

-If additional dependencies are added to the package, make sure update the corresponding environment file, ``environment.yml``.
+Update file ``conda_environment.yml`` if dependencies are added to the package, except if those dependencies are needed only for testing.
+In this case, update file ``conda_development.yml``.

 Access Development Version on Analysis Cluster